-Nadal still untouchable as he claims 11th French title
+Nadal scales heights again to claim 11th French title

 “It’s not even a dream to win here 11 times, because it’s impossible to think of something like this.”

-Thiem, who was trying to become only the second Austrian Grand Slam champion after Tomas Muster’s 1995 Paris triumph, played his part in the two hour 42 minute tussle but was unable to sustain the high-octane tennis needed to ruffle Nadal.
+Thiem was trying to become only the second Austrian Grand Slam champion after Tomas Muster’s 1995 Paris triumph and played his part in the two hour 42 minute tussle but was unable to sustain the high-octane tennis needed to unnerve Nadal.

 “What you did and what you are doing is the most outstanding thing an athlete can achieve in sport,” the 24-year-old said.

-“Congratulations.
-It is amazing.
-Bravo.
-To me it’s been still great two weeks.”

-Understandably, Thiem looked edgy at the start and he managed to win only one of the first eight points as Nadal, cheered loudly when he walked on court, bristled with intent.
+An edgy Thiem won only one of the first eight points as Nadal, cheered to the rafters when he walked on court, bristled with intent.

-But he shook off the early nerves and broke back in the third game with forehand winner — pumping his fists in the direction of coach Gunter Bresnik.
+But the Austrian freed his shoulders and broke back in the third game with forehand winner — pumping his fists in the direction of coach Gunter Bresnik.

-Thiem, mixing heavy topspin and flat groundstrokes and angling balls across the sidelines, saved a break point at 1-2 and two more at 2-3 and there were signs that Nadal was struggling with his timing - over-cooking several forehands.
+Thiem, mixing heavy top-spin and flat groundstrokes and angling balls across the sidelines, saved a break point at 1-2 and two more at 2-3 and there were signs that Nadal was struggling with his timing as he framed several forehands.

 At 4-4 Nadal hit a second serve that bounced before it reached the net but he shrugged that off to hold.